 Art & Technology is an interdisciplinary area of study focused on the creative use, misuse and investigation of technology through art making.
-Students and faculty in this research area explore the relationship between art, science and technology with project based learning creating interactive installations, electronic objects and interfaces, moving images and 3D animations, 3D modeling – rapid prototyping, art games – virtual reality hacking, bio-art, tactical media, digital imaging, holography, internet art, sound, and emerging and experimental forms.
+Graduate and Undergraduate Students and faculty in this research area explore the relationship between art, science and technology with project-based learning, creating interactive installations, inventing electronic objects and interfaces, producing moving image and 3D animations, 3D modeling / rapid prototyping, art games, virtual reality, hacking, bio-art, tactical media, digital imaging, internet art, sound, and emerging experimental forms.

-Our curriculum is designed to help students invent and discover new forms of art – science, while developing an individual aesthetic and artistic vision through understanding conceptual, theoretical, and historical art – science frameworks, while critically engaging the use of technology.
+Our curriculum is designed to help students invent and discover new forms of art, while developing an individual aesthetic and artistic vision through conceptual, theoretical, and historical frameworks, while critically engaging the use of technology.

-Contemporary industrial, scientific, and social technologies are explored as creative tools and agents that can lead to the production of new meaning, ideas and artistic invention.
-Students are encouraged to pursue their own research interests and to consider contexts and approaches that may differ from traditional fine art as it explores new technologies and their potential for art/invention.
+Industrial, scientific, and social technologies are explored as creative tools and agents that lead to the production of new meanings, ideas, and artistic invention.
+Students pursue their own research interests and consider contexts and approaches that may differ from traditional fine art as it explores new technologies and their potential for art/invention.

 The Art & Tech area is located in the Department of Art and offers a 3-year MFA degree as well as 4-year BFA.

-Our courses are interdisciplinary in nature drawing research, techniques and inspiration from the arts and sciences and our classes are taken by grads and undergraduates from Computer Information Sciences, Mechanical and Aerospace Engineering, Biosciences, Humanities and students pursuing the BA degree in Art and a minor in Studio Art, Majors in Film Studies and Majors in Design, among others.
+Our courses are interdisciplinary in nature; drawing research, techniques, and inspiration from the arts and sciences and our classes are taken by grads and undergraduates from Computer Information Sciences, Design students, Mechanical and Aerospace Engineering, Biosciences, Humanities and students pursuing the BA degree in Art and a minor in Studio Art as well as Majors in Film Studies.

 Students from these departments bring their research agendas to our courses promoting an informed collaborative dialogue, fostering a classroom environment that better reflects the trans-disciplinary nature of technology in our contemporary world.